Lahdhirim/GENAI-web-summarizer-vastai/README.md

 ### The Application

 1. Loads credentials (email & API keys) from `.env` file.
-2. Scrapes the webpage using a built-in web scraper.
+2. Scrapes the webpage [beautifulsoup](https://pypi.org/project/beautifulsoup4/) library.
 3. Sends content to the selected LLM for summarization.
 4. Displays summary in the UI and optionally sends it to the user via email using SMTP.